Xannadoo/Xannadoo/README.md

 I'm Chrisanna, also known as Sanna.

-👩‍🎓 I'm studying MSc Data Science at ITU Copenhagen, with a focus on explainability of LLMs, and machine learning models in general.
+👩‍🎓 I'm completed my MSc from ITU Copenhagen in late 2025, with a focus on explainability of LLMs, and machine learning models in general.

 🧠 I am interested in knowing why.
 More specifically, why do machine learning models make the decisions they do/return the response they did?
 How do we go about creating these explanations and how reliable are the explanations?
 What can we trust **and** how much can we trust it?